devempowerjs/Create-PitchDeck/README.md

 # Create PitchDeck PDF

-This is the OFFICIAL SRC of Create PitchDeck PDF created by [devempowerjs](github.com/devempowerjs) You may use this Template PitchDeck for your purpose.
+This is the OFFICIAL SRC of Create PitchDeck PDF created by [devempowerjs](github.com/devempowerjs) You may use this AS template Create PitchDeck PDF for your purpose.

 ## Support